defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/delivery-managers.md

 ---
 layout: "layouts/guidance.njk"
 section: "Accessibility"
-title: "Delivery Managers"
+title: "Delivery managers"
-description: "How Delivery Managers help create accessible services in Defence.
+description: "How delivery managers help create accessible services in Defence.
 Plan for accessibility from the start and keep a service accessible."
 datePublished: 2022-11-07
 eleventyNavigation:
   parent: "Accessibility"